autoai-org/AID/docs/en-US/guide/discovery.md

 * **Nova, US**(Provided by Open Source Lab, Oregon State University)
 * **Mainland China** (Provided by DiDi Cloud)

 Other *paid* models are currently served by Amazon S3 and therefore have a better bandwidth support.
+Noted that some other models are stored by our registry provider, therefore the request and download time may vary due to their bandwidth.

 ## Services